certsimple/ssl-config/README.md

 ### modern

-Firefox 27, Chrome 22, IE 11, Opera 14, Safari 7, Android 4.4, Java 8 and newer.
+Requires IE 11, Firefox 27, Chrome 22, Safari 7, Android 4.4, Opera 14, Java 8 or newer.

 ### intermediate

-Firefox 1, Chrome 1, IE 7, Opera 5, Safari 1, Windows XP IE8, Android 2.3, Java 7 and newer.
+Requires IE 7, Firefox 1, Chrome 1, Safari 1, Windows XP IE8, Android 2.3, Opera 5, Java 7 or newer.

 ### old

 Windows XP IE6, Java 6 and newer.
-You really shouldn't use this setting, it is implemented for completeness.
+You really shouldn't use this setting, it is implemented for compatibility with Mozilla's tools.

 Eg: